• Home

 });

-return Response.json(records); // Return data in json format, which is convenient for returning to the page
+return Response.json(records); // Returns data in JSON format for easy display on the page

 }

-By calling this API through the Get method, I can query my recent status and then display it on the blog so that you can see and understand what has happened to me recently.
+By calling this API using the Get method, I can query my recent status and display it on the blog for you to see and understand what I've been up to lately.

-Compared with static content, more operations are required.
+Compared to static content, more operations are required.
 This adds the process of querying and processing the database.
-If the database access speed or the performance of your cloud server is not good, this will also directly affect the access speed of your website.
-Moreover, dynamic content is not suitable for deployment in traditional CDN distribution.
-If the website access speed is not good, you should give up dynamic content.
+If the database access speed or the performance of your cloud server is poor, this will directly affect your website's loading speed.
+Furthermore, dynamic content is not suitable for deployment via traditional CDN distribution.
+If website speed is an issue, you should abandon dynamic content.

 Deployment and Launch